 In addition to the topics and independent study courses that are listed for various programs, academic departments from time to time may elect to offer topics courses (177, 277, 377, 477) or independent study opportunities (197, 297, 397, 497) at any level.

 Each course carries a certain amount of academic credit.
-Most courses will be two or four credits.
-A two-credit course usually meets 90-100 minutes each week, and a four-credit course usually meets 180-200 minutes each week.
+Most courses will be three credits.
+A three-credit course usually meets for 110-150 minutes each week.
 Lower level 4 credit science courses usually meet 150 minutes a week with a 110-minute lab.
 Many upper-level science classes have longer labs.
 Some courses in other disciplines also include laboratory sections in addition to class time.
 The number of credits assigned to a course is indicated by the number in parentheses following its title.
 Students need to be aware that faculty generally expect them to spend at least two hours out of class preparing for every hour spent in class.

 The student should be aware that the prerequisite(s) listed for a given course may themselves have the prerequisite(s).